Why Does The Electronic Throttle Control Light Flash?

 One of the most common electronic throttle control problems is the intermittent response from the throttle controller.

 As you already know the ETC controls the throttle through an electric signal.
 The system cannot function when something disrupts the signal such as an issue with the relay control, a loose electrical wire, or a damaged sensor.

 In any case, the throttle control will lose signals, causing it to work properly at some times and not at others.
-The problem will affect the car’s acceleration and may cause the total loss of control on the throttle pedal or the shutdown of the car.
+The problem will affect the car’s acceleration and may cause a total loss of control of the throttle pedal or the shutdown of the car.

 You should stop driving when the vehicle does not accelerate upon the pressing of the throttle pedal.
-Tow it to a servicing center and have them diagnosed the problem.
+Tow it to a servicing center and have them diagnose the problem.

 Damage in the throttle control is another occasion when the electronic throttle control warning light comes on.
 It causes an erratic operation of the system that leads to hesitation or a stumbling effect in acceleration when you engage the throttle.

 The acceleration problem can lead to major safety risks.
-The worst case scenario is a stuck throttle that may lead to road accidents.
-So, take the car to the mechanic when it shows the symptom.
+The worst-case scenario is a stuck throttle that may lead to road accidents.
+So, take the car to the mechanic when it shows the symptoms.

 A flashing electronic throttle control light can be connected to an abrupt change in the fuel economy.
 You may need to fill up the tank more than usual.
 It happens due to a damaged throttle controller.
 The system controls the air-fuel mixture that goes into the engine.
 Wrong signals can mess the system up, making the engine burn more fuel than necessary.

 A serious failure in the ETC system will also cause the electronic throttle control light on.
 The problem may cause the engine to go into limp mode.
 When it happens, the car cannot accelerate beyond a fast idle.
 The ECM limits the speed to save the engine from further damage.